2013 Pacific hurricane season: Hurricane Barbara

 A tropical wave emerged off the western coast of Africa on May 16, entering the East Pacific on May 24.
 Following the passage of an atmospheric kelvin wave, a broad area of low pressure formed and gradually organized as convection simultaneously increased.
 At 12:00 UTC on May 28, the wave was declared a tropical depression; six hours later, the depression intensified into Tropical Storm Barbara.
 Steered northeastward amid favorable atmospheric conditions, a period of rapid deepening ensued, and the system was upgraded to a Category 1 hurricane at 18:00 UTC on May 29.
 At 19:50 UTC that day, Barbara attained peak winds of 80 mph as it moved ashore west-southwest of Tonalá, Chiapas.
 The cyclone quickly weakened thereafter as it passed over the Sierra Madre mountain range.
 At 00:00 UTC on May 30, Barbara weakened to a tropical storm, and by six hours later, it further weakened to a tropical depression.
 After losing its deep convection, the depression degenerated into a remnant low at 12:00 UTC, while located over the Bay of Campeche.
 The remnant low opened into a trough at 00:00 UTC on May 31.

 The precursor disturbance brought rainfall to El Salvador, where one person was killed.
 In Mexico, rainfall peaked at 470 mm.
 Even though Hurricane Barbara struck a largely undeveloped stretch of coastal lagoons, containing small fishing villages, two elderly people were killed in Oaxaca.
 Furthermore, 14 fishermen were left missing off the coast of Tapanatepec; eight of which were found alive.
 The towns of Tonala and Arriaga were the worst affected by the hurricane.
 Although damage was minor, 50 people were evacuated and 2,000 homes were damaged.
 Throughout the region, 57,000 people were homeless and 10,000 hectares of crops were destroyed.
-Total economic losses were estimated at 4.53 billion pesos (US$358 million).
+Total losses were estimated at 1.89 billion pesos (US$148 million).